 Provide physical education teachers professional development activities to increase their knowledge on strategies to delivery the curriculum objectives needed for students to be successful on the FITNESSGRAM exam.

-Lakeview Elementary will administer the FTNESSGRAM, health-related fitness test.
+Lakeview Elementary will evaluate the objective through the FTNESSGRAM fitness test.

 GOAL 9: ELECTIVES & SPECIAL AREAS

 Alignment of Objective to the Florida Department of Education and the District Strategic Plan